miles0197/DosMitigationTor/README.markdown

 -> Attack using the Tor's hammer python script based on slow post tool.
+Before doing so, study how the script is constructed and learn to use it.
 As localhost, make    sure IP/Server/Port are set with necessary permissions. (see  /etc/tor/torrc)